How to Talk About Racism in Your HouseholdAll Posts

 Ensure your child doesn’t go through these feelings alone.
 Acknowledge them, validate them, then talk through them.

-For example, your child might feel concern for their black peers when they learn about racial injustices.
+For example, your child might feel concerned for their black peers when they learn about racial injustices.
 In this situation, tell them you understand why they feel this way.
 Talk about how they can work on being an ally to their friends and classmates.

 6. Try to limit media exposure